EU banks watchdog says lenders ahead of liquidity rule

 The EBA said the top category includes all bonds guaranteed by governments and central banks in the EU as well as those from supranational institutions like the European Investment Bank.

-The EU bailed out stressed euro zone countries such as Ireland, Portugal and Greece but the EBA said all EU government debt would be treated the same terms despite “some differences in the liquidity features”.
+The EU bailed out stressed euro zone countries like Ireland, Portugal and Greece but the EBA said all EU government debt would be treated the same terms despite “some differences in the liquidity features”.

-The latter refers to the so-called “doom loop” between cash-strapped governments and their domestic banks whose balance sheets are stuffed with their bonds.
+This refers to policymakers trying to weaken the so-called “doom loop” between cash-strapped governments and their domestic banks whose balance sheets are stuffed with their bonds.

-Exclusion of covered bonds from the top category disappointed Denmark which has lobbied hard to get its $500 billion mortgage bond market fully accepted.
+Exclusion of covered bonds from the top category will disappoint Denmark which has lobbied hard to get its large covered bond market fully accepted.

-“It is crucial to Denmark that Danish covered bonds are recognized for what they really are, strongly liquid and great assets,” Danish Economic Affairs Minister Margrethe Vestager told Reuters.

-The Danish branch of Nordea (NDA.ST), the Nordic region’s top bank, recently said Danish banks would be forced to scale back their business significantly unless covered bonds are in the top category, though shares in Danish banks traded higher on Friday, shrugging off the news.
+There was not enough data on how covered bonds stood up in times of extreme distress.

-Bankers are likely to be dismayed that only securitized debt included in the second category is RMBS, having wanted a wider selection for inclusion.
+Bankers are likely to be dismayed that only securitised debt included in the second category is RMBS, having wanted a wider selection for inclusion.

-The EU’s executive European Commission will use the recommendations to draft a law next year, giving Denmark and others an opportunity to push for changes.
+The EU’s executive European Commission will use the recommendations to draft a law next year on bank liquidity that will need approval from the bloc’s member states and the European Parliament, with some changes likely.